 Dear Mr. Harry James Potter,

 If you are receiving this letter, it is your nineteenth birthday.
 Huzzah!
-Let me be one of the many who surely wish you a happy birthday.
+Let me be the first of many who will surely wish you a happy birthday.
 You, of all people, have earned it.

 However, before you begin your revelries, I would like to relay to you a piece of information that will, undoubtedly, intrigue you.
 I do hate to be the bearer of bad news, but in this case, I have not been completely honest with you, and I wish to repair this breach of trust with the truth.
 Hard as it may be to comprehend, my dear boy, your parents are still alive.